drivet/website-11ty/src/posts/feed/2022/basic-eleventy-setup.md

 suspected the process could be automated so I opted instead to write some custom code to handle it.

-I ended up writing a simplified (some might say "half-assed") version of the post discovery algorithm to attach a special "postType" data attribute to each post.
-The complete post discovery algorithm is meant to work with the full variation of microformatted posts seen "in the wild" and was unnecessary in the context of my eleventy setup because we're dealing my content, on my website, over which I have full control.
+I ended up writing a simplified (some might say "half-assed") version of the [post discovery algorithm][17] to attach a special "postType" data attribute to each post.
+The complete post discovery algorithm is meant to work with the full variation of [microformatted][18] posts seen "in the wild" and was unnecessary in the context of my eleventy setup because we're dealing my content, on my website, over which I have full control.